Supreme court: Hong Kong

 In Hong Kong, the Supreme Court of Hong Kong (now known as the High Court of Hong Kong) was the final court of appeal during its colonial times which ended with transfer of sovereignty in 1997.
 The final adjudication power, as in any other British Colonies, rested with the Judicial Committee of the Privy Council (JCPC) in London, United Kingdom.
 Now the power of final adjudication is vested in the Court of Final Appeal created in 1997.
 Under the Basic Law, its constitution, the territory remains a common law jurisdiction.
 Consequently, judges from other common law jurisdictions (including England and Wales) can be recruited and continue to serve in the judiciary according to Article 92 of the Basic Law.
 On the other hand, the power of interpretation of the Basic Law itself is vested in the Standing Committee of the National People's Congress (NPCSC) in Beijing (without retroactive effect), and the courts are authorised to interpret the Basic Law when trying cases, in accordance with Article 158 of the Basic Law.
 This arrangement became controversial in light of the right of abode issue in 1999, raising concerns for judicial independence.

 India

-The Supreme Court of India was created on January 28, 1950 after adoption of the Constitution.
-Article 141 of the Constitution of India states that the law declared by Supreme Court is to be binding on all Courts within the territory of India.
+The Supreme Court of India was created on 28 January 1950 after adoption of the Constitution to replace the Federal Court of India and the Judicial Committee of the Privy Council at the apex of the Indian court system.
+Article 141 of the Constitution of India states that the law declared by the Supreme Court is to be binding on all Courts within the territory of India while article 142 vests the court with the inherent power to pass any decree or order to ensure 'complete justice'.
 It is the highest court in India and has ultimate judicial authority to interpret the Constitution and decide questions of national law (including local bylaws).
 The Supreme Court is also vested with the power of judicial review to ensure the application of the rule of law.